How much do you charge?

 Regarding group pictures, you don’t need to do 50 groups, but do a few with at least the bride, groom and parents, witnesses, siblings, grand-parents.
 You can make these fun too: make funny faces, use props, have all the guys pick up the bride…

 What equipment do you use?
 Do you have a backup camera?

-I shoot with Canon 5D Mark II bodies, various Canon lenses from 24mm to 200mm and a cobra external flash.
+I shoot with a Canon 5D Mark IV and a Canon 6D Mark II, various Canon lenses (zoom and prime from 24mm to 200mm) and cobra external flashes.
 I use both cameras alternatively, with different lenses that allow me to switch from wide angles to close-ups very quickly.